About University of Worcester

 The Challenge (and objectives)

 In 2019, the University of Worcester undertook a web accessibility project so that it could meet the required EU standards and legislation.
-They needed a solution that would enable them to identify issues with accessibility and web content.
+They needed an accessibility checker that would enable them to identify issues with accessibility and web content.
 As their development work was outsourced, they also needed to share this information efficiently with their external partners.

 “Identifying accessibility issues was difficult before using Silktide”, said Jack Yuille, Digital Channels Manager.
 “We didn’t use a specific tool.
 We were cobbling it together from a few different tools, including some built into our previous, unsupported CMS, and a free broken link checker.
 But that was it.”